rich-context-competition/rich-context-book-2019/combined_chapters/chap06.md

----
+# Chapter 6 - Finding datasets in publications: The Allen Institute for Artificial Intelligence approach

-# Chapter 6 - Allen Institute for Artificial Intelligence (AI2)
+## The AI2 Submission at The Rich Context Competition

 ---
 author: